xdaluca/easyhost/README.md

 # Easyhost

-Easyhost is a simple backend, smart contract that enables people to build decentralized accommodation marketplaces.
-This is a work in progress, and is not yet ready for production use.
+Easyhost aims to provide a simple architecture for people to build web3 native accommodation marketplaces or booking pages for hosts.
+This is a work in progress and is not yet ready for production use.

 ## Getting Started